martin26/Bliss-Version-Switcher/README.txt

 Using '-direct -txt'
 ---------------
-If you want to use a 'data' folder, You should launch the Diablo II version you want to use the 'data' folder with once.
-Once you launch Diablo II you can exit it.
-(This updates all application pointers)

-After that, add the 'data' folder you want to your Diablo II directory, and now play as normal.

-Each time you exit Diablo II, it will automatically backup the 'data' folder to your target folder.

-When you switch Diablo II versions, the application will delete the 'data' folder that's in your D2's root directory, and it will copy the 'data' folder for the new version you want to play.
+If the last version of Diablo II you played is the one you want to play now (but with a data folder), place the 'data' folder in your Diablo II's root directory and it will be backed up once you close the last Diablo II process (If you are running multiple clients).

-If you want to delete your data folder, close D2 if you are still playing it, delete the data folder from the D2 root directory, and now run the same version again.
-The application will then detect that you are running the same version as before, but that there is no 'data folder' in the root directory, meanwhile there is one in the backup.
-It will go to the backup and delete the 'data' folder there.
+If the last version you played is different than the one you want to switch to, place the 'data' folder in its corresponding subfolder (Example: Expansion/1.13d/data), so that once you switch into this version, the 'data' folder will be automatically copied.